bhav09/Opening_browserUsingSpeechRecog/README.md

 # Opening_browserUsingSpeechRecog
 It includes dependencies like pyaudio , webbrowser , speechrecognition

-Installing the packages:
+#Installing the packages:

-webbrowser is inbuilt
+->webbrowser is inbuilt

-pip install pyaudio
+->pip install pyaudio

-pip install speechrecognition
+->pip install speechrecognition

 1. This program asks for a Specific pass code that you have to speak